-- Professionalism: Model integrity and accountability in practices that uphold established regulatory, legal, and ethical principles while providing standard-based nursing care.
+- Model integrity and accountability into practices that uphold established regulatory, legal, and ethical principles while providing standard-based nursing care.

 Satisfactory completion of the California Board of Registered Nursing-required content prepares the student to sit for the NCLEX-RN examination.
 All states require that a nurse pass the NCLEX-RN examination for licensure to practice.
 California application forms and fees are submitted to the California Board of Registered Nursing, P.O.
 Box 944210, Sacramento, CA 94244-2100; website: <http://www.rn.ca.gov/>.